memex/trails-proposal/README.md

 It is possible to store these JSON-LD annotations in IPFS/IPLD.
 To do so, the `id` property must be excluded as per [this discussion](https://github.com/ipfs/notes/issues/152#issuecomment-239153915).
 Content IRIs starting with `http://example.org/` can be replaced with a `fs:/ipfs/QmContent/` IRI, thus adhering to the Web Annotation Data Model.
 A consuming client application can interpret these IRIs as necessary.

+## Custom Namespaces
+An `mx` namespace is  included via the `@context` '`http://example.org/vocab/memex.jsonld`'.
+This provides an `mx:type` string which could be used to index memex records (Entries, Collections, Trails, Steps) by type.

 ## Questions